 Our blog post on convolutional neural networks in PyTorch is a great place to learn more about this framework.

 A data scientist’s work begins with cleaning data, organizing data, and exploratory analysis.
-Pandas is a library for these types of tasks.
+Pandas is a Python library for these types of tasks.
 So while it is not a machine learning tool in and of itself, you really can’t start writing and testing algorithms without it or something like it.
 Pandas is also helpful in that it can read data from relational and nonrelational databases.

 Matplotlib is a data visualization library.
 While data visualization is not machine learning, creating charts and graphs is necessary for the exploratory analysis phase of data science.
 In addition, if you are planning on presenting your work to non-technical people, you will need to make use of a visualization library.